datajoint/datajoint-docs/src/concepts/query-lang/data-types.md

 ### Less Common Types

-The following types add more specificty to the options above.
+The following types add more specificity to the options above.
 Note that any integer type can be unsigned, shifting their range from the listed ±2<sup>n</sup> to from 0 - 2<sup>n+1</sup>.
 Float and decimal types can be similarly unsigned

 |           Datatype                     | Description  |  Size   | Example | Range |